sumantsingh1/Git_Commands/git_notes.md

 * Backup and Recovery: Acts as a central repository to store all versions, ensuring easy recovery after failures.
 * Continuous Integration (CI): Integrates with CI/CD pipelines to automate testing, builds, and deployments.
 * Debugging: Helps trace and fix issues by comparing different versions of the code.

+## Which SCM should we use?
+1. Git is a proven and popular SCM tool to use.
+2. Git is opensource
+3. Companies are providing GIT as a service
+* GitHub (Microsoft)
+* GitLab
+* Bitbucket
+* AWS CodeCommit
+* Azure Repos

+## Available source code management tools are
+* Git
+* SVN
+* IBM Cearcase
+* Mercurial

+## Git Architecture